Quantization of Binary-Input Discrete Memoryless Channels: Relationship with Prior Work

 \subsection{Information-Theoretic Quantizer Design Criteria}

-The channel cutoff rate, another information theoretic measure, was suggested as a criterion for designing quantizers for continuous-output channels, by Wozencraft and Kennedy in the 1960s \cite{Wozencraft-it66}; see also \cite[Sec.
+Information-theoretic measures for channel quantization have been of interest since the 1960s, when Wozencraft and Kennedy suggested using the channel cutoff rate as an optimization criterion \cite{Wozencraft-it66} \cite[Sec.
 6.2]{Wozencraft-1990}.
-Massey went on to emphasize that the cutoff rate was superior to the probability of error as a receiver design criterion, and gave an algorithm to find a channel quantizer which maximizes the cutoff rate for the binary-input AWGN channel \cite{Massey-isdc74}.
-Lee extended these results to channels with non-binary inputs, and gave an algorithm to find decision regions for continuous-output channels \cite{Lee-it76}.
-If the metrics for each output are restricted to integers, this can reduce the decoder complexity, and again can be designed using the cutoff rate \cite{Salz-com95}.
-The channel cutoff rate has been used to quantize turbo decoders, as well \cite{Jeong-vtc99}.
+Massey gave a quantizer design algorithm for the binary-input AWGN channel \cite{Massey-isdc74} and Lee extended these results to continuous channels with non-binary inputs \cite{Lee-it76}.

-While the cutoff rate is an important information theoretic measure, since the channel capacity, which is above the cutoff rate, can now be practically approached with LDPC codes, mutual information is a more appropriate measure.
-Also, the restriction to integer metrics is practical when decoding operations such as additions and multiplications are used; however, the LDPC decoder described in this paper does not use mathematical operations, instead decoding mappings could be implemented by lookup tables.

-More recently, maximization of mutual information has been considered as a criterion for channel quantizers.
-Most papers emphasize continuous-to-discrete quantization of the AWGN channel.
-The earliest work we are aware of is the 2002 conference paper of Ma~et al., which considered quantization of the binary-input AWGN channel \cite{Ma-isita02}.
+However, since the channel capacity, which is above the channel cutoff rate, can now be practically approached with turbo codes and LDPC codes, mutual information is a more appropriate measure.
+The earliest work we are aware of is the 2002 conference paper of Ma, Zhang, Yu and Kavcic, which considered quantization of the binary-input AWGN channel \cite{Ma-isita02}.
 For the special case of three quantizer outputs, it is straightforward to select a single parameter which maximizes mutual information.
 However, for a larger number of outputs, local optimization is feasible and this has higher mutual information than uniform quantization \cite{Liveris-globe03}.
-Singh et al.~considered the problem of jointly finding capacity-achieving input distributions and AWGN channel quantizers \cite{Singh-com09}.
-Again, for an AWGN channel quantized to 3 levels, optimization over a single parameter was done, but for a larger number of outputs, a local optimization algorithm was used.
-In fact, this is a concave-convex problem, and global optimization appears difficult.

-While these locally optimal quantization algorithms appear to be effective, the subject of this paper is a globally optimal quantization.
-Also, whereas previous work concentrated on continuous output (and usually symmetrical) channels, the results here are obtained by a different approach: by working with quantized channels, rather than working directly with continuous output channels.
-Of course, a continuous output channel can be approximated with arbitrarily small discrepancy by an finely quantized channel.
-While previous papers concentrated on AWGN channels, the results in this paper hold for arbitrary DMCs.
-Thus, we believe that this is the first result on globally optimal quantization of general binary-input channels.

-In addition, as far as we are aware, all previous work \emph{a priori} assumed deterministic quantizers were optimal.
-In this paper, it is shown that this assumption is valid, in Lemma 2.